 3. Natural Light

-Having as much natural light as possible.
-Sometimes, we forget the power of our well-being and health.
-Natural light connects us with mother earth, elevates our immune systems, and it’s great for helping us feel less isolated and alone.
+Natural light connects us with Mother Earth, elevates our immune systems, and it’s great for helping us feel less isolated and alone.

 Natural light is a powerful energy for our bodies and minds.
 Its movement, as well as how the color temperature changes during the day, has a huge impact on how we perceive space and our health.